Hiswe/hiswe.github.io/source/_drafts/html-basic-part-1.md

 - they most often come by 2:
   - a starting tag `<p>`: to tell the browser where it starts
   - an ending tag `</p>`: to tell the browser where it ends

-#### about metadata

-- all the informations that are evolving around the main datas
-- words: author…
-- images: camera lens, position